mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/tutorials/continuous-delivery/storing-secrets-with-gitops/index.md

 1. Go to the end of `secrets.yaml` where you just added your new sealed secret.
 Remove any "creationTimestamp" fields from the yaml.

 1. Run `kubectl apply -f secrets.yaml`.
-If you don't have permission, commit your changes to the repo and let FluxCD apply the changes for you.
+If you do not have permission, commit your changes to the repo and let FluxCD apply the changes for you.

 1. The sealed secret controller will then decrypt the sealed secret and generate a Kubernetes secret from it.
 Your secret got successfully created by running: